 Note that tokens from Launchpad sale account for less than half of the initial circulating supply, with the majority of the initial supply coming from the private round completed in August 2018.
 However, the average token price for private round is $0.015, or 2.24x the price of Launchpad sale.
 Therefore, we believe it is unlikely that private round holders would sell their tokens if the initial market price is not attractive compared to their cost basis.

 For long-term holding: S

-We really like the long-term prospect of the project.
-In fact, we believe Celer is one of the most technically advanced projects that we have looked at that is led by a capable team.
+We like the long-term prospect of the project.
+In fact, we believe Celer is among the most technically advanced projects that we have looked at, led by a capable team.

 We believe on-chain and off-chain scaling solutions are both needed to take decentralized applications to mainstream.
 No matter how robust on-chain scaling solutions become, the latency is still far higher than off-chain solutions.
 We believe end users care about user experience more than anything else.

 Celer, being blockchain agnostic, has a higher chance to succeed than projects that are only compatible with a single blockchain.
 The partnership that the team has secured and interest in the testnet demonstrate that the team is also business-minded and traction is strong.

 We also like how CELR tokens help the network to become more efficient and address some of the weaknesses of layer 2 solutions.
 Therefore, we believe CELR tokens have great long-term potential.